tabtoyou/KRETA/README.md

 - This work was supported by the Korea Institute for Advancement of Technology (KIAT) grant funded by the Ministry of Education, Korea Government, by Seoul National University (Semiconductor-Specialized University), and by Waddle Corporation, KRAFTON, and AttentionX.

-If you find KRETA useful for your your research and applications, please cite using this BibTeX:
+If you find KRETA useful for your research and applications, please cite using this BibTeX:
 ```bibtex
 @misc{hwang2025kretabenchmarkkoreanreading,
       title={KRETA: A Benchmark for Korean Reading and Reasoning in Text-Rich VQA Attuned to Diverse Visual Contexts},